total patients visits

 Metabolic and Cardiovascular Health

-To understand, prevent and treat serious cardiovascular and metabolic disorders in Quebec, the CHU Sainte-Justine has assembled a large medical team to work in its metabolic and cardiovascular health area of excellence.
-The interdisciplinary teams of clinicians, researchers, health-care professionals and students work together and combine their know-how to advance knowledge on cardiovascular health issues and thus offer children and their families the best possible screening, diagnosis, treatment and prevention.
+To understand, prevent and treat serious cardiovascular and metabolic disorders in Quebec, the CHU Sainte-Justine assembled a large medical team in the metabolic and cardiovascular health area of excellence.
+The interdisciplinary team of clinicians, researchers, healthcare professionals and students work together to use their advanced knowledge to offer children and their families the best possible diagnosis, treatment and prevention.

 The CHU Sainte-Justine has one of the highest concentrations of neurodevelopmental researchers in Quebec, with over 40 renowned scientists working in cutting-edge genomics and neurobiology facilities.
-They collaborate closely with clinicians and professionals, and their current challenge is to gain a better understanding of the causes—genetic or environmental—and evolution of brain disease and neurodevelopmental disorders.
+They collaborate closely with clinicians and professionals to tackle the different challenges they encounter, while also working to gain a better understanding of the causes – genetic or environmental – and evolution of brain diseases and neurodevelopmental disorders.